Menu

 Don't take photos of demonstrations, the military or the police.
 Authorities may not tolerate this.

 Some localised violent clashes between protesters and police have resulted in casualties.
+The most recent incident occurred in Đắk Lắk Province in June 2023, when several police were killed in organised attacks on police stations.

 Public protests and events that draw large groups of people can turn violent.